Li Zhanguo: Murders

 On July 29, the body of another man was found in an abandoned explosives-storing warehouse, west of the porcelain factory in Yangzhuang Township.
 Like the previous victims, his naked body was lying prone, was in a state of severe decomposition and had evidently been clobbered to death.
 On the nearby walls, the words "I am the killer" and "Sacrifice" had been written in blood.
-When officers questioned the local villagers, they claimed that just three days prior, a neatly dressed young man had accompanied the victim from the Yangzhuan railway station along the highway to the crime scene, beating him a stick along the way.
+When officers questioned the local villagers, they claimed that just three days prior, a neatly dressed young man had accompanied the victim from the Yangzhuan railway station along the highway to the crime scene, beating him with a stick along the way.
 That same evening, the pair were seen sleeping in a wheat field, and on the following morning, a villager reported seeing the stranger leading the naked victim to the warehouse.
 Later on, he saw the stranger sitting on the front door steps of the warehouse, but the victim was nowhere in sight.

 From the information gathered from the two murders, investigators concluded that they were likely committed by the same perpetrator due to the similarities, and could possibly even be the same killer from the unsolved 1991 cold case.
 Based on this, the three cases were combined into one and a comprehensive investigative operation was launched.
 More than 40 key suspects were investigated in Xiaoqi, Yangzhuang and Naodian, but no new evidence was uncovered and the cases were put on hold.

 On February 14, 1993, yet another naked body was found in a pond to the southwest of Xiaoqi.
 Despite being severely decomposed, authorities were able to identify the decedent as another local young man who suffered from dementia.
 In order to possibly find viable evidence, the police drained the pond for three consecutive days, but to their disappointment, nothing valuable was uncovered.
 On April 28, another decomposed body was found in a canal in Xiaoqi, followed shortly afterward by yet another corpse on May 5.
 Both men were found naked, apparently strangled and in a state of severe decomposition, with the analysis of the latter victim's belongings identifying him as a mental patient.

 On October 15, another body was found in the canal, with some screws inserted into the hands of the deceased indicating that he was possibly another mental patient.
 On February 20, 1994, the lower half of a man's body, which sported burn marks on the legs, was found in a canal approximately 600 meters south of Dabaizhuang.
 After searching the nearby Xigan Canal in Cipaling on the next day, investigators found a headless corpse which also had identical burn marks on the legs.